Nishchal49/Capstone/README.md

 ### Launch the app

-After clning the repository, use the following command to run the app in your localhost.
+After cloning the repository, use the following command to run the app in your localhost.

 ```
 npm start